Mirantis/k0rdent-enterprise-docs-publish/docs/addons/ceph/ceph-user-scenarios.md

   volumeMode: Block
 ```

-This PVC can now be attached as a volume to any Kubernetes workload (e.g., Deployments, StatefulSets, Pods).
+This PVC can now be attached as a volume to any Kubernetes workload (for example, `Deployments`, `StatefulSets`, or `Pods`).

----

 ## Ceph Filesystem PVC Creation

-The Ceph solution also supports creating Filesystem Ceph-based PVCs without additional steps.
-The Ceph Controller automatically creates a corresponding StorageClass for every CephFS data pool defined in the `spec.sharedFilesystem.cephFS[].dataPools` section of the MiraCeph specification.
+Ceph and {{{ docsVersionInfo.k0rdentName }}} also supports creating Filesystem Ceph-based PVCs without additional steps.
+The Ceph Controller automatically creates a corresponding `StorageClass` for every CephFS data pool defined in the `spec.sharedFilesystem.cephFS[].dataPools` section of the MiraCeph specification.

+- **Unified Management:** The automation extends to CephFS, ensuring that file-based storage is managed in the same seamless way as block storage.
+- **Simplified Provisioning:** By creating `StorageClass` objects on pool creation, CephFS PVCs require no additional manual configuration.
+Simply define a PVC manifest referencing the appropriate `StorageClass`, and the underlying file system is provisioned automatically.

 For example, if there is a data pool named `filesystem-pool` defined as: